Sign up below to get notified by email when we launch:

 A coverage limit means you may not get the full amount for specific items because the renters insurance provider has placed a cap on how much they’ll pay for it.
 In other words, the maximum payout you get depends on the amount of coverage you have.

-If you want extended coverage for personal items whose value exceeds your policy limit, you can buy scheduled personal property coverage or endorse additional coverage for these items.
+If you want extended coverage for personal items whose value exceeds your policy limit, you can buy additional coverage for certain classes of items with SUPERGOOD.
+When you choose SUPERGOOD, there’s no deductible for your claims, and your items are covered in case of accidental damage.

 The last thing to note is that how much you get paid depends on whether the insurance company covers actual cash value (ACV) or replacement cash value (RCV).
 With actual cash value, you get paid based on how much an item is worth today, which is much less considering depreciation.